 For expat investors, Cyprus has very low property taxes and a reduced VAT on property of just 5%.
 Obtaining a second passport in Cyprus doesn’t make you a tax resident in the country unless you spend 183 days in a single calendar year there.
 There is no language requirement for obtaining citizenship through investment in Cyprus, and dual citizenship is allowed – so long as your home country allows it, you won’t have to give up your home passport to gain a Cypriot one.

-The following methods can be used to attain immediate citizenship through investment in Cyprus:
+The following methods can be used to attain immediate citizenship through investment:

 - Investment in real estate, developments, and infrastructure